The big wet is bringing challenges and the promise of new life

 Away from the plateaus, extensive gibber plains support chenopod shrublands that are dissected by braided watercourses lined with gidgee and mulga.

-In 2020 we successfully installed important accommodation infrastructure that will give our land managers, ecologists, research partners and volunteers a sheltered base to work from.
+We've successfully installed important accommodation infrastructure that gives our land managers, ecologists, research partners and volunteers a sheltered base to work from.

-In this remote landscape where temperatures readily reach mid-40s, a reprieve from the elements will give us a chance to stay longer on reserve with each trip and potentially to continue conservation work in the landscape all year round.
+In this remote landscape, where temperatures readily reach mid-40s, a reprieve from the elements means a chance to stay longer on reserve with each trip and spend more time working in the landscape.

 Pullen Pullen had the honour of being declared Queensland’s first ever Special Wildlife Reserve.